sql-machine-learning/elasticdl/elasticdl/README.md

     --build-arg BASE_IMAGE=tensorflow/tensorflow:2.0.0b1-gpu-py3 .
 ```

+Note that since ElasticDL depends on TensorFlow, the base image must have TensorFlow installed.

 When having difficulties downloading from the main PyPI site, you could pass an extra PyPI index url to `docker build`, such as:

 ```bash